ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-See the following example cookie `DELETE` request by using the command line:
+The following example shows a cookie `DELETE` request by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_session" \